LunaNotes

 [27:18]

-what that decision may be ahead of him.
+may be ahead of him.

 [27:21]

-President Barack Obama, Karoline,
+>> President Barack Obama, Caroline, was

-was recently asked if aliens are real.
+recently asked if aliens are real.
+He

-He says they're real but he hasn't seen them.
+says they're real, but he hasn't seen

 [27:27]

-told Miranda Devine of the New York Post
+Trump, told Miranda Divine of the New

 [27:31]

-that the President has a prepared speech on this issue
+prepared speech on this issue that he

-that he prepares to deliver at the right time.
+prepares to deliver at the right time.

 [27:37]

 Is that true?
-And does the Trump administration
+And [laughter] does the

 [27:39]

-believe aliens are real?
+Trump administration believe aliens are

 [27:42]

-Karoline Leavitt: Well, a speech on aliens would be news to me.
+>> Well, a speech on aliens would be news

 [27:44]

+to me.
 That sounds very exciting,

 [27:46]

-And that would be of great interest to me personally,
+be of great interest to me personally,

 [27:51]

-and apparently former President Obama too.
+apparently former President Obama, too.

 So, we'll keep you posted on that.